-Below you'll find a few suggestions from Kootenay Angler.
+Below you'll find a few suggestions on other fishing spots from Kootenay Angler

 Beatrice Lake Beatrice Lake is accessed via a 12 km (7.5 mi) trail up Beatrice Creek from Slocan in the Valhalla Provincial Park.
 Beatrice Lake is noted for its good fly fishing for rainbow trout.